Integral foliated simplicial volume and $S^1$-actions: Introduction

-Sauer established an upper bound on a related invariant in terms of minimal volume~\cite[Section~3]{sauer} and the minimal volume of compact smooth manifolds with locally free $S^1$-action is zero~\cite[Appendix~2]{vbc}.
-However, it is not known whether one can adapt Sauer's result such that it fits to the case of integral foliated simplicial volume.
+Sauer established an upper bound on the $L^2$-Betti numbers of aspherical manifolds in terms of minimal volume~\cite[p.~3]{sauer} and Braun improved this result to boundedness from above of the integral foliated simplicial volume in terms of minimal volume~\cite[Corollary~9]{braun}.
+Since the minimal volume of compact smooth manifolds with locally free $S^1$-action is zero~\cite[Appendix~2]{vbc} the result of Braun yields an alternative proof of Corollary~\ref{cor:maincor}~\cite[Corollary~5.6]{braun}.